Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It is useful for analyzing images, reading text, and detecting faces with predefined image tagging, text extraction with Optical Character Recognition (OCR), and responsible facial recognition.
 The OCR component (reading printed or handwritten text) is integrated as a REST API or client library that allows you to send images/documents and obtain text extraction from them.
 It is useful in multiple scenarios: automatic text extraction from images and vice versa, document processing (e.g., scanning PDFs, form images, extracting written or printed text), and process automation (e.g., data acquisition from forms, invoices, intelligent archiving, full-text search in image content).
-The service can be offered using two technologies:
+The service is offered using open soource OCR technologies with container-based sizing.
-- Basic with Google Tesseract OCR.
-- Standard with Microsoft AI Azure Vision.
+Each container consists of 16 GB of RAM.

 #### Features and Advantages

-The main features of the Google Tesseract OCR-based service are:
+The main features of the service are:

 - *Text recognition* → recognizes printed or written text in over 100 languages
 - *Multi-language models *→ can process mixed languages ​​(e.g., English + numbers + symbols)